Sacred Sanchi

 Unesco World Heritage Site ‘Mahastupa’ - Great Stupa

-UNESCO WORLD HERITAGE SITE ‘MAHASTUPA’ (GREAT STUPA) STANDS HERE
+UNESCO WORLD HERITAGE SITE ‘MAHASTUPA’ (GREAT STUPA) STANDS

 Gupta Temple Architecture

-HOME TO THE GUPTA TEMPLE, ONE OF THE EARLIEST EXAMPLES OF TEMPLE ARCHITECTURE
+HOME TO THE GUPTA TEMPLE, ONE OF THE EARLIEST EXAMPLES OF

 Gupta Art through Udayagiri Caves

-THE EVOLUTION OF TEMPLE ARCHITECTURE IS SEEN IN THE GUPTA TEMPLE IN THE STUPA PREMISES THAT WERE BUILT IN 5TH CENTURY
+TEMPLE IN THE STUPA PREMISES THAT WERE BUILT IN 5TH CENTURY

 4 Gateways - Life through Intricate Carvings

-HOUSES 4 GATEWAYS THAT SHOWCASE BUDDHA’S LIFE THROUGH INTRICATE CARVINGS
+HOUSES 4 GATEWAYS THAT SHOWCASE BUDDHA’S LIFE THROUGH INTRICATE

 Asokan Pillar at Archeological Museum